 The average wind speed is around 16 knots, usually increasing late afternoon and early evening.
 The most commonly used kite sizes are 9-12 meters, with some occasional 7 meter kiting conditions.
 Of course it depends on your length, technique and bodyweight which kites you should bring.

 The water temperature is always over 24 degrees Celsius.
-So leave your thick wetsuit at home 🙂
+So leave your wetsuit at home 🙂

 Paje, the village where we are staying, is an African village where the pace of life has not changed for over fifty years.
 The people are curious, friendly and welcoming.
 But most of all they teach us what we have lost long time ago in the rushed western world: ‘hakuna matata’ (meaning ‘no worries’ in the Swahili language) and ‘pole pole’ (‘take it slow’).
-Our small guesthouse is near the beach and 100 meters from the kite centre.
+Our small luxurious hotel is on the beach and has her own European kite centre.
 The accommodation is cozy and has friendly staff.
 It offers everything you need during your stay at Paje.
-There are 2 single rooms and 4 double / triple rooms available.
+There are 2 single rooms and 5 double / twin rooms available.

 Lounge & bar

 The hotel has an undisturbed lounge area next to the swimming pool.
 Here you can relax in the nice and comfy couches after a long day on the beach.
 Enjoy a cold drink, read a book, play a game with other guests or just listen to the sound of the waves.

 Wireless internet is available in the restaurant area.
 Though we ask you for patience as power/electricity on Zanzibar can be unstable (don’t forget you are in Africa!).
 There is a computer that you may use to check your e-mail or if you really HAVE to read the latest news from home.